clackary/open-telemetry-swift/README.md

 Recently, we decided to integrate the behavior of _open-telemetry-swift_ on MacOS with its Linux implementation.
 In other words, the code for both operating systems now employs structured concurrency.
 This eliminates all dependencies on _os.activity_ and _os.log_ for those platforms.
 Other Apple-specific devices (tvOS, watchOS, etc.) are ignored.
-The code specific to those things remain conditionally compiled in the _open-telemetry-swift_ source code.
+The code specific to those things remains conditionally compiled in the _open-telemetry-swift_ source code.

 ## References ##